 30 March 2015

-The bill is at the second reading in the House of Commons; if it progresses, it would move to committee stage and further readings.
+The bill is at the second reading stage in the Commons.
+If it passes this stage, it would move to a committee for detailed scrutiny and then proceed through the remaining parliamentary stages.

 Generated 21 February 2026